Lucy Walker steamboat disaster: The owner, his horse, and his steamboat

 The official government certificate issued for the Lucy Walker contains a statement under oath in which Joseph Vann swore that he was a U.S. citizen from Arkansas [Vessel Docs., Bu MI&N].
 This statement was false; he was a citizen of the Cherokee Nation from Indian Territory (once part of Arkansas).
+Joseph Vann was mixed with Scottish, and the white family he was descended from were U.S. citizens.
+But the U.S. government did not allow dual citizenship at that time.
+However, he was certainly more than entitled to U.S. citizenship.

 Vann was famous for the great wealth inherited from his father, James Vann, including a mansion (Chief Vann House) and was known as "Rich Joe" Vann (to distinguish himself from a cousin also named Joseph ("Tenulte") Vann, who was the Assistant Principal Chief of the Western Cherokees) [McFadden].

 "Rich Joe" Vann was the proud owner of a prize-winning race horse named "Lucy Walker", which he probably purchased in 1839 from an advertisement in the (Little Rock) Arkansas Gazette for sale at Memphis, Tennessee: "Lucy Walker, 3 years old, by Bertrand, dam Jane Little, now in training" [(1)June 12, 1839].
-The filly was not only a frequent winner in quarter mile races, but also produced many colts that Vann sold for as much as $5000 each [Wright].
+The filly was not only a frequent winner in quarter mile races, but also produced a number of colts that Vann sold for as much as $5000 each [Wright].
 When he purchased a steamboat at Cincinnati, Ohio, in 1843, Vann named his new vessel after his equine pride and joy.
 It is unknown if the filly was one of the unacknowledged passengers that fateful day.

 In February 1843, Vann advertised his new possession: "The new fast running steamer, Lucy Walker; Eckert, Master; Little Rock to New Orleans, sheet metal roof; two fire engines and hose" [(1)February 7, 1843].
 Among the first passengers of the new Lucy Walker in March 1843 had been 200 Seminole Indians transported from New Orleans to Fort Gibson, Indian Territory, under charter to the U.S. Army [(1)March 16, 1843].
 The Indians had been captured in Florida by the Army as part of federal efforts to remove southern Indian tribes to Indian Territory.
 Five years earlier, other commercial steamboats had been used by the Army to transport Vann's fellow Cherokees to the West as part of their own Trail of Tears.